scubacabra/gradle-wsdl-plugin/README.md

 * Object Factory class
 * Client Service Helper class for clients to get Port access and proxy objects to invoke remotely or locally

-see the `examples` folder, and specifically, the `hello-world-dual-episode-binding` project source, and the `examples/wsdl/HelloWorldDualEpisodeBindingService.wsdl` to see how to generate the minimum number of classes.
+see the [examples folder](examples), and specifically, the [episode bound hello world project source](examples/hello-world-dual-episode-binding) to see the minimum number of classes and where they are generated, and the [associated wsdl](examples/wsdl/HelloWorldDualEpisodeBindingService.wsdl) to see how to generate the minimum number of classes.

 #### Why is this awesome??? ####
 This is legit because you aren't going to be repeating yourself generating schemas over and over in different projects.
 You could do everything *once* and the parsing is going to go much faster, because it is binding, not re-parsing.